InboxSlash/inbox-slash/README.md

 ## About

-There are two parts to Inbox Zero:
+There are two parts to Inbox Slash:

 1. An AI email assistant that helps you spend less time on email.
 2. Open source AI email client.